Supramolecular Bio-inorganic Chemistry

 • Obtain selective and efficient supramolecular catalysts.

-Key-words: Biomimetic metal complexes, Host-guest chemistry, Redox reactions.
+Key-words: Biomimetic metal complexes, Host-guest chemistry, Chirality.

 Rational strategies for the selective functionalization of calixarenes“, R. Lavendomme, S. Zahim, G. De Leener, A. Inthasot, A. Mattiuzzi, M. Luhmer, O. Reinaud, I. Jabin,* Asian J. Org.
 Chem.
 2015, 4, 10–722.
 DOI: 10.1002/ajoc.201500178.